danielzengky/bootProcessInformation/guide/README.md

 ### switching  the  base

-** your forked branch in the left , source repository in the right **
+Create pull request:

 ![7_sync_2](./img/7_sync_2.png)

-Create　pull request:
+Choose two branches to see what’s changed or to start a new pull request.

+If you need to, you can also ** compare across forks **

-note: request pull source branch(right) to your forked branch (left)
+** note: request pull source branch(right) to your forked branch (left) **

 ![7_sync_30](./img/7_sync_30.png)

 ![7_sync_3](./img/7_sync_3.png)

-you can see all commit in source branch after you forked
+you can see all commits in source branch after you forked

 ![7_sync_31](./img/7_sync_31.png)